Generic selectors

 The spirit of the world is not a living being; but it is, in some regards, similar to the Holy Spirit—it is an influence on the world, but the source of it is Satan and the demons.

 As spirit beings, Satan and the demons have the power to influence physical humans with their own thoughts and emotions.
 They can play upon the lusts, greed, and covetousness of carnal human minds through temptations, music, physical pleasures, and the influences of wicked people.
-By the means of the prince of the power of the air, they can project their thoughts into human beings either through our physical senses or by direct spiritual intervention.
+By the means of the prince of the power of the air, they can project their thoughts onto human beings either through our physical senses or by direct spiritual intervention.
 Those without the Holy Spirit are especially susceptible to their persuasions because the carnal mind is blinded:

 CHAPTER 5

-Prayer Is to God, Not the Holy Spirit
+Pray to God, Not the Holy Spirit

 Father of Jesus Christ

-LUKE 1:31, 34-35 And behold, you shall conceive in your womb and give birth to a son; and you shall call His name Jesus. … 34 But Mary said to the angel, “How shall this be, since I have not had sexual relations with a man?”
-35 And the angel answered and said to her, “The Holy Spirit shall come upon you, and the power of the Highest shall overshadow you; and for this reason, the Holy One being begotten in you shall be called the Son of God.”
+LUKE 1:31, 34-35 “And behold, you will conceive in your womb and bring forth a Son, and shall call His name JESUS. … 34 Then Mary said to the angel, “How can this be, since I do not know a man?”
+35 And the angel answered and said to her, “The Holy Spirit will come upon you, and the power of the Highest will overshadow you; therefore, also, that Holy One who is to be [begotten] will be called the Son of God.

 Mary was impregnated by God the Father using His Holy Spirit of power to accomplish it.
 If the Holy Spirit were a living being, God could plainly not be the legitimate father of Jesus.
 However, Jesus Christ Himself proclaimed God to be His father, as is recorded over fifty times in the Bible.

-Jesus also plainly said “I and my Father are one” (John 10:30), but nowhere in the Bible did He acknowledge the Holy Spirit as being His father—or Him being “one” with it.
+Jesus also plainly said “I and My Father are one” (John 10:30), but nowhere in the Bible did He acknowledge the Holy Spirit as being His father—or Him being “one” with it.
 In a similar manner, God calls Jesus Christ His son:

 Furthermore, Jesus Christ only ever prayed to God His Father—never to the Holy Spirit.
 While the Holy Spirit was the power by which Mary came to be with child, it is never acknowledged by Jesus Christ as a living being—much less equal with God, both of which would have to be true to support a Trinity.

 In particular, notice that the angel refers to the Holy Spirit as the “power of the Highest.”
-Moreover, for Jesus to be called the son of God, the Highest must be God the Father.
+Moreover, for Jesus to be called the Son of God, the Highest must be God the Father.
 There can be no question that the Holy Spirit is the power of God.
 This scripture absolutely refutes the idea of the Holy Spirit as a living being and, hence, the existence of a Trinity.

 Saints Begotten by God Using the Holy Spirit